An accredited professional course for aspiring architects

 On this course you can:

-- Work on real-life contracts through our Projects Office
+- Work on real-life projects in our Project Office

 What opportunities might it lead to?

-This course is accredited by the Royal Institute of British Architects (RIBA) and prescribed by the Architects Registration Board (ARB).
-If you plan to pursue a professional career in architecture, this course leads to exemption from the RIBA's Part I Examination.
+The course is accredited by the Royal Institute of British Architects (RIBA) and prescribed by the Architects Registration Board (ARB), leading to an exemption from the RIBA’s Part 1 examination, the first step towards a professional qualification.

 - UCAS Course Code: